romyjeanpierre/labs-HW/Connect-4/README.md

 # Connect 4 Game

 ## About The Project
-Connect four is a two-player game in which there will be a player red and a player yellow.
+Connect four is a two-player game in which there will be a player 1/ red and a player 2/yellow.
 Player red will start the game.
+The game board is a 6x7 grid.
+Two players take turns to drop a checker into any of the grid's columns.
+The chip can fall only to the lowest empty location within the selected column.
+The objective of the game is to be the first to build a row of four checkers horizontally, vertically, or diagonally.

 [![Play Connect 4][![Alt text](image.png)]](http://127.0.0.1:5500/labs-hw/Connect-4/index.html)